• Skip to primary navigation

 It has long been known that warm-up before physical exercise can improve your performance significantly.

-In many of my training programs, I actually recommend you to perform an incremental warm-up before interval training really starts.
+In many of my training programs, I recommend you to perform an incremental warm-up before interval training starts.

 Physiological benefits of warm-up

-Bottom line is that your body is better prepared for severe exercise after doing a proper warm-up.
+The bottom line is that your body is better prepared for strenuous exercise after proper warm-up.

-In my opinion it’s an easy decision whether you should warm-up or not before important events.
-If you want to deliver the best performance in cycling races e.g. time trials then you should definitely learn how to warm-up.
-The best place to figure out what is the best warm-up protocol for you is when you perform difficult intervals.
+In my opinion, it’s an easy decision whether you should perform a warm-up or not before important events.
+For example, suppose you want to deliver the best performance in cycling races, e.g. time trials, then you should learn how to warm up.
+The best place to figure out is the best warm-up protocol for you is when you perform difficult intervals.

 Use the Trial and Error principle for Warm-Ups

-It might sound a bit pragmatic but the best way to make a personal warm-up protocol is to use the principle trial and error.
-If you do difficult, intensive intervals sessions, it’s almost perfect test material to see how your warm-up protocol works.
-Yes, there are circumstances that are different at races.
-Since I expect you to perform regular interval training at least twice per week there should be lots of chances to try different setups… 😉
+It might sound a bit pragmatic, but the best way to make a personal warm-up protocol is to use the principle of trial and error.
+If you do challenging, intensive intervals sessions, it’s almost perfect test material to see how your warm-up protocol works.
+Yes, some circumstances are different for races.
+Since I expect you to perform regular interval training at least twice per week, there should be lots of chances to try different setups… 😉

 Basic principles of warm-up before endurance events